Making Dining Reservations for Large Groups

-When making reservations, don’t be afraid to split your group into a few reservations.
-Your party may be split anyway depending on the size of your group.
+- When making reservations, don’t be afraid to split your group into a few reservations.
+Your party may be split anyway.
 For example, if you have a party of 11 and there isn’t a reservation for a party that size at the time you are looking at dining at, consider seeing if there is a reservation for 5 and a reservation for 6 at times that overlap.

 - When making dining reservations for large groups, be aware that most restaurants have a maximum group size per reservation.
 This varies based on restaurant and time.